ibm-cloud-docs/cloud-object-storage/go.md

 ```
 {: codeblock}

-### Deleting an object with object lock governance mode using bypass governance
+### Deleting an object with object lock governance mode that uses bypass governance
 {: #go-delete-ol-governance}

 ```go